Krasnodar Krasnodar Krai, Russia Travel Guide

 Prevention Strategies

-Common colds and flu are prevalent, especially in colder months.
+Common colds and flu are prevalent, especially in winter months.
 Practice good hand hygiene.
-Foodborne illnesses can occur; eat at reputable establishments and wash fresh produce.
+Foodborne illnesses can occur; dine at well-regarded places and wash fresh produce.

 Dehydration and heat exhaustion are possible in summer; stay hydrated and seek shade.
 Sunburn protection (sunscreen, hat, Sunglasses) is wise for sunny months.